tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 learn the names being queried by the client or the answers being returned by the resolver.

-2. Only an authoritative DNS resolver that is associated with the deployment that is also hosting content will be able to read both the client IP address and queried names for Privacy-Sensitive Connections.
+2. Only an authoritative DNS resolver associated with the deployment that is also hosting content will be able to read both the client IP address and queried names for Privacy-Sensitive Connections.
 For example, a resolver owned and operated by the same provider which hosts example.com may link queries for example.com to specific clients